stejskal/docker-workshop/readme.md

 A simple web server with no dependencies other than the JVM.
 Once started it will listen on `localhost:8080\factorial\{int}` and will calculate the factorial of any number < Integer.MAX_VALUE and return the value.

-Factorial was chosen because it is fast for small numbers but quickly becomes very cpu intensive with larger numbers.
+Factorial was chosen because it is fast for small numbers but quickly becomes very cpu intensive and slow with larger numbers.
 This will allow us to simulate slow requests in later exercises.

 #### Quick factorial review